m04josefsen/github-repository-stats/README.md

 - **Java**: Core programming language used to build the application.
 - **Spring Boot**: Framework for building the RESTful web service.
 - **Spring WebFlux**: Used for making non-blocking HTTP requests to the GitHub API.
-- **Graphics2D**: Java 2D API for creating and manipulating images.
+- **HTML/CSS**: Used for creating and styling visual content for the application.
 - **Maven**: Build automation tool used to manage dependencies and packaging.
 - **Heroku**: Platform-as-a-service used to deploy and run the application.